Timeline of the 1993 Battle of Mogadishu: Afternoon

-16:54 – HMMWV convoy abandons Black Hawk Super 6-1 search.
-The Lost Convoy, with more than half of its force either wounded or dead, abandons its search for the first downed Black Hawk and begins fighting its way back to the base.
+16:54 – The Lost Convoy, with more than half of its force either wounded or dead, abandons its search for the first downed Black Hawk and begins fighting its way back to Mogadishu Airport.

-17:03 – Quick Reaction Force convoy (a smaller, emergency convoy) is dispatched from Command and Control in an attempt to rescue the men stranded at Durant's crash site.
-It encounters immediate obstacles.
+17:03 – A Quick Reaction Force convoy (a smaller, emergency convoy) is dispatched from Command and Control in an attempt to rescue the men stranded at Durant's crash site.
+It immediately encounters obstacles and heavy resistance.

-17:34 – QRF and the Lost Convoy decided to return to base.
-Both convoys, having sustained heavy casualties, linked up and abandon the efforts to break through to Durant.
-The remainder of the ground force of Rangers and commandos were converging around the first crash site, sustaining many casualties.
-Ranger Corporal Jamie Smith is among those shot.
+17:34 – QRF and the Lost Convoy decide to return to base.
+Both convoys, having sustained heavy casualties, link up and abandon the efforts to break through to Durant.
+The remainder of the ground force of Rangers and Delta operators were converging around the first crash site, sustaining many casualties.
+Ranger CPL Jamie Smith is among those shot.

 17:40 – Snipers Shughart and Gordon run out of ammunition and are killed when hostile Somalis overrun Durant's crash site.
-Every member of the crew are dead, except for Durant, who suffered a broken leg and injured back.
-Durant is carried off by militia (He was eventually released to the Red Cross, 11 days later.)
+Every member of the crew are dead, except for Durant, who sufferS a broken leg and an injured back.
+Durant is carried off as a prisoner by militia (He was eventually released to the Red Cross, 11 days later.)
 During Operation Gothic Serpent in Somalia, Durant was the pilot of helicopter "Super Six Four."
 It was the second MH-60L of two Black Hawk helicopters to crash during the Battle of Mogadishu on October 3, 1993.
 His helicopter was hit on the tail by a rocket-propelled grenade.
 That led to its crash about a mile southwest of the operation's target.
 (Both Gordon and Shughart received the Medal of Honor posthumously for their heroism in this action.)

-17:45 – Both convoys return to the base.
+17:45 – Both convoys return to base.
 Ninety-nine men remain trapped and surrounded in the city around the first downed Black Hawk.
-Corporal Smith is bleeding heavily, medic requests immediate evacuation.
+Corporal Smith is bleeding heavily.
+A medic requests immediate evacuation.

-19:08 – Black Hawk Super 6-6 makes a daring re-supply run, dropping water, ammunition and medical supplies to the trapped force.
+19:08 – Black Hawk Super 6-6 makes a daring resupply run, dropping water, ammunition and medical supplies to the trapped force.
 It is badly damaged, cannot land to evacuate Corporal Smith, and limps back to base.

-20:27 – Ranger Corporal Jamie Smith dies.
+20:27 – Ranger CPL Jamie Smith dies.

 21:00 – Joint Task Force Command requests assistance from other commands.
-The Rescue Convoy, composed of two companies of 10th Mt.
-Division troops along with the remainder of Task Force Ranger, Pakistani tanks and Malaysian armored vehicles, is formed at Mogadishu's New Port, and begins planning the rescue.
+The Rescue Convoy, composed of two companies of American troops from the 10th Mountain Division along with the remainder of Task Force Ranger, Pakistani tanks and Malaysian armored vehicles, is formed at Mogadishu's New Port, and begins planning the rescue.

 23:23 – The rescue convoy moves out, but as it approaches the crash site there is a large explosion which severely damages the convoy and makes the rescue almost impossible.
 However, a stockpile of rocket-propelled grenades in the city allows them to be used to great effect.
 A large proportion of the population is affected by power outages due to the Americans' destroying electrical substations in Mogadishu.